localstack/docs/content/en/user-guide/tools/cloud-pods/getting-started/index.md

    $ awslocal s3 ls s3://test/
    {{< / command >}}

-2. Create a Cloud Pod using the `--name` flag to specify the Pod name:
+2. Save your Pod state using the `save` command by specifying the desired name as the first argument.
+This command will save the pod and register it to the remote platform.
+Optionally you can attach a message to the saved Cloud Pod with the `--message` flag:

    {{< command >}}
-   $ localstack pod config --name <pod-name>
+   $ localstack pod save <pod-name> --message "<description-message>"
    {{< / command >}}

-3. Optional: You can also specify a list of services for your Cloud Pod with the following command:
+3. Check the list of Cloud Pods available to you and your organization using the `list` command:

    {{< command >}}
-   $ localstack pod config --services <comma-seperated-services-names>
-   {{< / command >}}

-4. Commit your Pod state using the `commit` command by specifying the `--name` and `--message` flag to specify the Pod name your created previously and the commit message associated with the change:

-   {{< command >}}
-   $ localstack pod commit --name <pod-name> --message "<commit-message>"
-   {{< / command >}}

-5. Check the list of Cloud Pods on your machine using the `list` command:

-   {{< command >}}
    $ localstack pod list
     ┏━━━━━━━━━━━━━━┳━━━━━━━━━━━┓
     ┃ local/remote ┃ Name      ┃
     ┡━━━━━━━━━━━━━━╇━━━━━━━━━━━┩
-    │ local        │ pod-name  │
+    │ local+remote │ pod-name  │
     └──────────────┴───────────┘
    {{< / command >}}

-6. Optional: You can inspect the contents of a Cloud Pod using the `inspect` command:
+4. Optional: You can inspect the contents of a Cloud Pod using the `inspect` command:

    {{< command >}}
    $ localstack pod inspect --name <pod-name>